Molecular Basis Of Reactive Oxygen Species-Induced Inactivation Of Î±4Î²2 Nicotinic Acetylcholine Receptors

 Digital Object Identifier (DOI)

 Zhao, Junjun; Zheng, Yan; Xue, Fenqin; Chang, Yongchang; Yang, Hui; and Zhang, Jianliang, "Molecular Basis Of Reactive Oxygen Species-Induced Inactivation Of Î±4Î²2 Nicotinic Acetylcholine Receptors" (2016).
-Neurobiology.
+Translational Neuroscience.
 61.